 Disaster Recovery and Live Backup Overview

-Describes live backup, how to configure your environment, server DR status, and disaster recovery scenarios in Cortex XSOAR.
+Describes live backup, how to configure your environment, server DR status, and DR scenarios.

 Live Backup enables you to mirror your production server to a backup server.
 In a disaster recovery situation, you can easily convert your backup server to be the production server.

 Server actions are mirrored in real-time.
 There might be pending actions due to high server load, connectivity issues, and so on.
-Consider the following:
+Note the following:

 - Live Backup uses a single main server and a single standby server.
 Beyond these, additional servers are not currently supported.